GoldeneToilette/GuardLink/README.md

 ### Server
 1. Run `pastebin run zypekhWp`
 2. Follow the setup wizard — nation name, tag, ethic, currency, roles
+3. If the setup wizard can't detect GPS, follow this [guide](https://tweaked.cc/guide/gps_setup.html)
-3. Wait for the server to generate an RSA keypair and register with the certificate authority (this may take a few minutes)
+4. Wait for the server to generate an RSA keypair and register with the certificate authority (this may take a few minutes)
-4. Optionally configure roles, permissions, and settings via the shell or UI
+5. Optionally configure roles, permissions, and settings via the shell or UI

 ### Client
 *WIP*